nickjackolaisen/BusinessInitiaitive/_posts/statistics/small business stats/2023-06-25-number_of_employees.md

 redirect_from:
     - /stats/number-of-employees-in-a-small-business/
     - /statistics/number-of-employees-in-a-small-business/
-tags: how many employees does a small business have, how many employees should a small business have,
+tags: how many employees does a small business have, how many employees should a small business have, small business number of employees
 ---

 The number of employees at small businesses can vary greatly depending on the industry in which they operate.